DeepHiveMind/EnterpriseAI_Platform_MLOps/README.md

 This repository contains a curated list of tools, frameworks and open source libraries that helps AI/ML Engineers `Deploy, monitor, version, scale, and secure` production machine learning.

-**-- Objective:**
+**-- Objective--**
    - Empowerment of the `design, development and operation` of **production machine learning systems**.
- - Special attention to **AI Trust** pillars ("Ethical AI Frameworks", "Codes of Ethics", "Guidelines", "Regulations") in production machine learning systems.
+   - Special attention to **Ethical AI (a pillar of AI Trust)** in production machine learning systems with adequate deatiling around "Ethical AI Frameworks", "Codes of Ethics", "Guidelines", "Regulations" et al.

-AI Platform should intend to stich these constructs and tools under its hood.
+Any AI Platform must intend to stich/chain together these constructs and tools under its hood.

-**--Inspiration:**
+**--Inspiration--**

-*Productionization/Industralization Machine Learning Systems*
+<p align="center"> - Productionization/Industralization Machine Learning Systems*</p>

-*Only a SMALL FRACTION of REAL-WORLD ML SYSTEMs is composed of the ML CODE*
+<p align="center"> - Only a SMALL FRACTION of REAL-WORLD ML SYSTEMs is composed of the ML CODE*</p>

-*Hardest part of AI isn't AI, but it's Data & productionization*
+<p align="center"> - Hardest part of AI isn't AI, but it's Data & productionization*</p>

 **HIDDEN TECH DEBT IN ML SYSTEM- NIPS/GOOGLE 2015**

 <p align="center">**"Only a SMALL FRACTION of REAL-WORLD ML SYSTEMs is composed of the ML CODE"**</p>
 <p align="center">_Courtsey Google NIPS 2015</p>